 - Aspirate the 0.2% Triton-X-PBS and wash the wells with 0.25 mL PBS per well.

 - Add 0.5 ml blocking buffer per well and incubate at room temperature for 1 hour.

 - Dilute the primary antibodies in blocking buffer according to the manufacturer’s instructions.

 - Aspirate the blocking buffer and add 250 µl of each diluted primary antibody to each well.
 Incubate at 4°C for at least one hour.
 We recommend incubating overnight.

 - After the incubation time wash each well 3 times with 0.5 ml of PBS for 10 minutes with gentle agitation.

-Note: If using a conjugated antibody, skip steps 11 through 14 and go directly to step 15.
-If using a purified primary antibody, continue to step 11.
+Note: If using a conjugated antibody, skip steps eleven through fourteen and go directly to step fifteen.
+If using a purified primary antibody, continue to step eleven.